fl4shk/sherwin_micro_adventure/README.md

-Sherwin's Adventure
+Sherwin's Micro Adventure
 ===================

-This is a GBA homebrew platformer game that is not yet finished.
+This is a small GBA homebrew platformer game that is not yet finished.

 # Dependencies for Building